Cheap flights to Hawaii

 What to know before you fly to Hawaii?

 As the closest American destination to Australia, flights to Hawaii are readily available and affordable.
 Depending on what time of year you intend to travel and how far in advance you book, you should be able to secure cheap flights to Hawaii.
 What’s more, you can be relaxing Hawaiian-style while taking in the spectacular natural beauty in as little as a day.
-The standard flight time from the Australian east coast is under 10 hours, making Hawaii a viable choice for either a quick getaway or a longer vacation.
+The standard flight time from the Australian east coast is under 10 hours, making a Hawaii holiday a viable choice for either a quick getaway or a longer vacation.
 This is the perfect destination to enjoy relaxed island ambience with access to all the creature comforts and convenience imaginable.

 How long does it take to fly to Hawaii?